termigator1359/Calamity-Boss-Guide/README.md

 * Half of the bosses, at the very least, are vulnerable to circling.
 Other half is vulnerable to running away from them.
 * When farming money off bosses, turn defiled on for extra profit when opening bags.
 * You can still get treasure bags through Armageddon, but I don't know why you'd do that.
+* Throwing is now called Rogue, but I'm too lazy to go through all the pages and rename those, especially considering those are mere renames outside of pre-Hardmode.
+Yes, it also means you can't use throwing items from other mods and have Calamity affect those.
+Yup.

 ### Pre-HM